dinhomathias/Amc/Avoiding-flood-limits.md

 ## MessageQueue from user perspective
 ### Current status
-For now, it's still under development, but **could be already used**.
+For now, it's still under development and has some bugs (see [#2139](https://github.com/python-telegram-bot/python-telegram-bot/issues/2139) for details), but **could be already used**.
 More detailed, now it's detached from other Python-Telegram-Bot lib components and therefore you should do a little extra work to use it.
 We plan to tightly couple it with [`telegram.Bot`](http://python-telegram-bot.readthedocs.io/en/latest/telegram.bot.html) so that it could be used more conveniently (and even implicitly unless other specified).
 But anyway, **the future releases would be backwards compatible with current [`MessageQueue`](http://python-telegram-bot.readthedocs.io/en/latest/telegram.ext.messagequeue.html) class and `queuedmessage` decorator**.

-So, feel free to use it and stay tuned for new features.
-We will NOT join the dark side and break the API.

 ### Using MQ with @queuedmessage decorator
 [`MessageQueue`](http://python-telegram-bot.readthedocs.io/en/latest/telegram.ext.messagequeue.html) module includes a convenient `@queuedmessage` decorator, which allows to delegate the required send method calls to MQ.
 However, it requires you to do a little work by hand, mainly create a [`telegram.Bot`](http://python-telegram-bot.readthedocs.io/en/latest/telegram.bot.html) subclass and decorate those methods.